How to Surf a Hurricane, Chapter 1

 “To the best of my knowledge and power, I will not suffer bad workmanship or faulty material in my works before mankind as an engineer, or in my dealings with my own soul.”

-Reciting the Calling of the Engineer usually helped him calm down and see clearly — but this time, he still felt lost.
 Jobs be damned.
-These are the future, but I can’t pay for the entire project myself… If Dmitri stops funding it, what else can I do?
-I should have made a backup plan when he started making threats.
+These are the future, but I can’t pay for everything myself… If Dmitri stops funding it, what else can I do?
+I should have made a backup plan when he started threatening me.
 I was too naive.
 Sadness tightened his throat.
 Dammit.
 Now is not the time to cry, Moro.

 “Did you see the Pirates’ game last night?”